InfinityFreeHosting/mofh-client/README.md

 - suspend
     - username: The unique, 8 character identifier of the account.
     - reason: A string with information about why you are suspending the account.
+    - linked: If true, related accounts will be suspended as well.
 - unsuspend
     - username: The unique, 8 character identifier of the account.
 - password